To: My Neighbourhood Pan Mee Stall

 Most of the mainstay stalls that are around in Chun Heong today, such as the pan mee, herbal duck soup noodles, mix rice, pork ball noodles, and porridge stalls, existed back then when I was a wee child.
 That's a true testament to their staying power and how well they've managed to hone their craft.

 I often find myself lost in thought about how I dread to one day return to Chun Heong and discover that the couple has retired and the stall no longer there.
 To me, that is a real tragedy, one that I think will leave a lasting impact on me when the day arrives.
-You may think I'm overly dramatic, but the memories, tastes, and association I have with this bowl of noodles constitute a part of my identity as a Malaysian, Bangsarian, and food enthusiast.
+You may think I'm overly dramatic, but the memories, tastes, and association I have with this bowl of noodles constitutes a part of my identity as a Malaysian, Bangsarian, and food enthusiast.
 Yes, I know that it would be selfish of me to wish that the husband and wife duo stay open as long as possible just to continue to indulge in a bowl of noodles for as long as I can.
 Still, I understand that such a scenario isn't entirely far off and I perhaps may have a few years left if all goes well.
 But until that day arrives, I'll gladly continue my ritual.